bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 The most common way to create a supplier account is through an invitation from one of your customers.
 You’ll receive an email containing a link to set up your account.
 Clicking the link will take you to the account creation page, where you can fill out the signup form with the required information.

-:::tip No Eando X customers yet?
+:::tip No EandoX customers yet?
-If you don't have any customers using Eando X yet, but still want to be a supplier in Eando X, you can contact us at [supplier@eando.se](mailto:supplier@eando.se).
+If you don't have any customers using EandoX yet, but still want to be a supplier in EandoX, you can contact us at [supplier@eando.se](mailto:supplier@eando.se).
 We will assess your case and assist you in getting started.
 :::

 ## Responding to a customer request